Skip to main content

 Pro Tip

 Always upgrade to the Brita Elite filter immediately.
-The included Standard filter is fine for basic taste improvement, but the Elite costs only $15 and lasts 6 months instead of 2.
+The included Standard filter is fine for basic taste improvement, but the Elite costs only a few dollars more and lasts 6 months instead of 2.
 On a cost-per-gallon basis, the Elite is actually cheaper than Standard while offering dramatically better filtration — including 99% lead reduction that the Standard does not provide.

 Pros & Cons